ROCm/rocMLIR/README.md

 ninja check-rocmlir
 ```

-If you will be targetting a MI-100, MI-200, or other system that supports
+By default, xdlops is enabled on MI-100, MI-200, or other system that supports
+mfma instructions.
-mfma instructions, add the flag `-DROCMLIR_DRIVER_XDLOPS_TEST_ENABLED=1 `
+To disable xdlops, add the flag `-DROCMLIR_DRIVER_DISABLE_MFMA=1`
 to the `cmake` invocation above.

 To not actually run the tests, use `check-rocmlir-build-only`.